FullByte/FullByte.github.io/docs/about/me/likes.md

 ## Quotes

+Richard Conn Henry

-"The Universe is immaterial — mental and spiritual.
+> "The Universe is immaterial — mental and spiritual.
 Live, and enjoy."

-Richard Conn Henry
+Dr. Seuss

-"You know you're in love when you can't fall asleep because reality is finally better than your dreams." - Dr. Seuss
+> "You know you're in love when you can't fall asleep because reality is finally better than your dreams."

-"Happiness is doing it rotten your own way."
 Isaac Asimov

+> "Happiness is doing it rotten your own way."

+William S. Burroughs

-“Love?
+> “Love?
 What is it?
 Most natural painkiller what there is.”
-William S. Burroughs

-“When two people dream the same dream, it ceases to be an illusion.”
 Philip K. Dick

+> “When two people dream the same dream, it ceases to be an illusion.”

+Karnevalssitzung 1998

-"Entweder es klappt oder es klappt zusammen" Karnevalssitzung 1998
+> "Entweder es klappt oder es klappt zusammen"

-„Gegen die Langeweile kämpfen Götter selbst vergebens.“ — Friedrich Nietzsche
+Arthur Schopenhauer

+> "Die wohlfeilste Art des Stolzes ist der Nationalstolz.
+Denn er verrät in dem Behafteten den Mangel an individuellen Eigenschaften, auf die er stolz sein könnte, indem er sonst nicht zu dem greifen würde, was er mit so vielen Millionen teilt."